Best 24 hours in Paris

 Visiting the Louvre is an absolute must whilst in Paris, although this can be difficult if you are pressed for time.
 If you truly wish to enter the world most visited museum, then prepare for long queues and crowds.
 The Louvre is always busy and it might take several hours to walk around, especially if you wish to explore it properly.
-For those in a rush, with only 24h to spare in Paris, I suggest going to the Louvre for the photographic opportunity outside its entrance, right by the pyramids.
+For those in a rush, with only 24 hours in Paris, I suggest going to the Louvre for the photographic opportunity outside its entrance, right by the pyramids.
 Perhaps go in and check the souvenir shop as you may find some amazing art books and really beautiful postcards.

 France produces over 400 types of cheese.
 Let me repeat that: France produces OVER 400 types of cheese.
 Yes, you read it correctly.
 Top it all up with some of the best wines in the world and you have the perfect recipe for an outstanding culinary experience.
 There are lots of cute little bistros which serve different cheeses, paired with the most suitable wines.
 Try L'Affineur' Affine for an authentic French experience.

 The best way to end your day is to slowly walk towards Champs du Mars.
 It's lovely to have a picnic there.
 I know, it sounds a bit of a cliché but if you visit Paris at the right time (November for example) you will find the place less crowded.
 Here, you should set up your tripod and capture amazing sunset pictures over the Eiffel Tower.
-Depending on the weather, you can get either really nice vanilla sky, superb array of reds, or fluffy clouds creating a dreamy landscape.
+Depending on the weather, you can get either really nice vanilla sky, a superb array of reds, or fluffy clouds creating a dreamy landscape.
 You can't go wrong with this location.
 Wait until twilight and capture the Eiffel Tower's sparkle in all its splendour.